Automattic/wp-calypso/packages/composite-checkout/README.md

 - `getCountry: () => string`.
 A function that returns the country to use for the transaction.
 - `getPostalCode: () => string`.
 A function that returns the postal code for the transaction.
 - `getSubdivisionCode: () => string`.
 A function that returns the subdivision code for the transaction.
-- `getDomainDetails: () => object`.
-A function that returns the domain details for the the transaction.
 - `id: string`.
 A unique id for this payment method (since there are likely to be several existing cards).
 - `cardholderName: string`.
 The cardholder's name.
 Used for display only.
 - `cardExpiry: string`.
 The card's expiry date.
 Used for display only.